lpan42/Roger-Skyline/RS.md

 :::::::::
 :: SSH ::
 :::::::::
+(Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.
+Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
+SSH provides a secure channel over an unsecured network in a client–server architecture, connecting an SSH client application with an SSH server.)
 ## You have to change the default port of the SSH service by the one of your choice.
 ## SSH access HAS TO be done with publickeys.
 ## SSH root access SHOULD NOT be allowed directly, but with a user who can be root.